irrwahn/ffpreview/README.md

 ```
 ### Notes

-* In GUI mode, the --force flag is reset after the first view is
+* In GUI mode, the `--force` flag is reset after the view is (re-)loaded,
-  loaded, to prevent accidental rebuilds for subsequently opened
+  to prevent unnecessary rebuilds for subsequently opened files.
+A forced
-  files.
-A forced rebuild can be initiated anytime via the context
+  rebuild can be initiated anytime via the context menu.
+In batch mode
-  menu.
-In batch mode the --force flag is applied to all input files.
+  the `--force` flag is applied to _all_ specified input files.

 * The thumbnail manager, accessible via context menu or command line
-  option, provides a simple way to keep track of saved previews
+  option, provides a simple way to keep track of saved preview
-  thumbnails and allows for easy loading of previews or deletion of
+  thumbnails and allows for easy loading of previews, or deletion of
   broken/unwanted preview folders.

 ### Examples

-#### Start ffpreview with file open dialog:
+#### Start FFpreview with file open dialog:
 ```
 $ ./ffpreview.py
 $ ./ffpreview.py /path/to/some/directory
 ```

-#### Start ffpreview and show thumbnails for a single file:
+#### Start FFpreview and show thumbnails for a single file:
 ```
 $ ./ffpreview.py my_video.mp4
 $ ./ffpreview.py -o ~/scratch -w 256 -g 8x4 -N 10 some_movie.mkv
 ```

-#### Start ffpreview in thumbnail manager mode:
+#### Start FFpreview in thumbnail manager mode:
 ```
 $ ./ffpreview.py -m
 ```

-#### Run ffpreview in batch mode (console only, no GUI):
+#### Run FFpreview in console batch mode (no GUI):
 ```
 $ ./ffpreview.py -b movie1.mkv movie2.mp4 another.mpg
 $ ./ffpreview.py -b /some/directory/*